-Recommendation: OSAI recommends that all funds collected be deposited on a daily basis in accordance with 19 O.S. § 682.
-All monies receipted should be deposited to the Official Depository.
+Recommendation: OSAI recommends that all funds collected be deposited on a daily basis as set forth in 19 O.S. § 682.

-Views of responsible officials and planned corrective action: The Sheriff will make every effort to deposit funds on a daily basis.
+Views of responsible officials and planned corrective actions: The new Sheriff will deposit daily or at least the next working day after a weekend or holiday.